 Universal Gift Card Programs

-If your processor doesn’t offer gift cards, or if you’d just prefer to use an unaffiliated service, you can work with universal gift card program companies like SwipeIt or Loyalty Gator.
+If your processor doesn’t offer gift cards, or if you’d just prefer to use an unaffiliated service, you have options.
+In those cases, you can work with universal gift card program companies like SwipeIt or Loyalty Gator.

-Universal programs provide the same options as processor-based programs, but you’ll want to double check for compatibility with your processor and credit card equipment before committing to a particular program or purchasing the cards.
+Universal programs provide the same options as processor-based programs.
+However, you’ll want to double check for compatibility with your processor and credit card equipment before committing to a particular program.

-With a universal program, you’ll have more flexibility to find options with lower costs per card, more design choices, or other factors that may be important to you.
-Additionally, you won’t need to worry about having to start a new gift card program in the future if you decide to switch processors down the road.
+With a universal program, you’ll have more flexibility.
+You can find options with lower costs per card, more design choices, or other factors that may be important to you.
+Additionally, you won’t need to worry about having to start a new gift card program in the future if you decide to switch processors.